Fritz Lang

 Source Kino Video DVD

-The titular city is divided laterally, into several layers that differentiate social strata: its aristocracy on its day-lit surface, its working class beneath the ground, employed in ten-hour shifts, and its king at the top of the towering Ziggarnaut.
-The film opens with a routine shift change in its subterranean factory.
+The titular city is divided vertically, into several layers that partition social strata: the aristocracy on the day-lit surface; the working class beneath the ground, employed in ten-hour shifts; and the king at the top of the towering Ziggarnaut.
+The film opens with a routine shift change in a subterranean factory.
 The locale is filled with complicated equipment (an abstract montage of close-ups of moving gears introduces the sequence).
 A whistle alarms, a block of workers enter the factory, and an equally proportionate group exits.
 The men move in robotic choreography, and are identical in dress.

 The workers are largely indistinguishable from the factory that houses them.
 This is a visual pun that relays the dependency between man and his machine.
-Furthering this thought, the centerpiece of the factory is a device that resembles a clock.
-A worker assigns his hands to its, and must manipulate its movement accordingly — without the human operator, the device is useless; likewise, the machine is a necessity in Metropolis’ operation, and must be used.
-Shaped circularly, it is a target at which man and machine converge.
-It is an abstraction used to forward the film’s allegorical utility.
+Furthermore, the centerpiece of the factory is a device that resembles a clock.
+A worker assigns his hands to its, and must manipulate its movement accordingly—without the human operator, the device is useless; likewise, the machine is a necessity in Metropolis’ operation.
+Shaped circularly, it is a target at which man converges with machine.

-Although Metropolis is more concerned with socio-politics than science, a criticism for scientific dependency is apparent in the film.
-The film contains a wild scientist (who, with a similar incarnation in Bride of Frankenstein, supplies the template for future wild scientists in film) determined to bestow life to a machine — it is a familiar scientific motif, that the creator must face the responsibility of creation, for, according to myth, scientific progeny prescribes a curse.
+Although Metropolis is more concerned with socio-politics than science, a criticism for scientific dependency is apparent.
+The film contains a wild-eyed scientist determined to bestow life to a machine—it is a familiar scientific motif, that the creator must face the responsibility of creation and in doing so prescribe upon himself the curse of hubris.

-The scientist’s creation is a robot that, upon completion, resembles a woman.
-She has neither wit nor a moral conscious, and initiates savage lust in the men that view her.
-She is an object of lust that inspires sin.
-The robot is a manifestation of the dehumanizing aspect of the workers’ city, the transformation of a man to machine.
-There is a virtuosic sequence in which the machine woman dances wildly as a concubine, and reaction shots find close-ups of glaring, hypnotized eyes.
+The scientist’s creation is a robot that, upon completion, resembles a flesh-and-blood woman.
+She has no moral consciousness, and invites pronounced lust in the men that see her—in effect, compromising their own morality.
+In one of the film’s many virtuosic sequences she dances wildly as a concubine, and reaction shots find close-ups of the glaring, hypnotized eyes of men.

-The intent of the aforesaid scientist is a theme that mirrors the dehumanizing purpose of the underground factory (his creation mirrors the previous image of the clock device).
+The intent of the scientist mirrors the dehumanizing purpose of the underground factory.
 Each is a surrogate extension of the same thought: that science and nature are burdened by their union, and will result in caustic repercussions.
-At the beginning of the film, these elements are balanced, and will conflict once the division between the upper and lower class is contested.
+At the beginning of the film, these elements are balanced, and will conflict once the division between the upper and lower class - between technology and free will - is contested.

-In tiers above the workmen is the Eternal Gardens, a leisure for the children of Metropolis’ wealth.
-Freder, the son of the city’s king, is seen in flirtation with a woman, until his eyes are distracted by the entrance of Maria, a rebel spokesman for the working class.
+In the tiers above the workmen is the Eternal Gardens, a leisure for the children of Metropolis’ wealth.
+Freder, the son of the city’s king, flirts with a woman until his eyes are distracted by the entrance of Maria, a rebel spokesman for the working class.
 On this particular day, Maria is leading a group of the workmen’s children into the garden.
-Freder, borne of his father’s political standing and wealth, has fallen for Maria, who lives among her like in the city’s sewers.
-Their status prohibits any interaction.
+Freder, borne of his father’s political standing and wealth, falls instantly for Maria, who lives among her like in the city’s sewers.
+Their differentiated status prohibits any interaction.

 There are several shots in Metropolis, met by highlights in the scoring, that linger statically on a wide view of the city’s active horizon.
 These shots I viewed like a hawk.
-Though its fabrication is obvious, Metropolis has a nascent visual strength.
+Though its fabrication is obvious, Metropolis has an enduring visual strength.

 We don’t do comments anymore, but you may contact us here or find us on Twitter or Facebook.